nstielau/fzf-sysadvent/README.md

 ## Why I can't live without FZF

 Ok, I guess I could live.
-But I wouldn't want to.
-I use these kubernetes config helpers every day.
+But my command line useage would be a little sadder.
+For example, I use these kubernetes config helpers every day.
 In addition to saving some time, I get a little bit more joy out of the `fzf` implementations.
 I love the command line, but that doesn't mean I don't want a great user experience.
+Heck, I *deserve* one.

 ```
 # short alias for picking a Kube config